zying0827/LSV-PA/lsv/pa1/README.md

 ### 3. [ABC Boolean Function Representations] (10%)
 In ABC there are different ways to represent Boolean functions.
-(a) Compare the following differences with the two-bit unsigned multiplier example.
+(a) Compare the following differences with your `comp.blif`.
 Screenshot the results and briefly describe your findings in your report.
 1. logic network in AIG (by command `aig`) vs. structurally hashed AIG (by command `strash`)
 2. logic network in BDD (by command `bdd`) vs.